 This is a long-term effort – a marathon, not a sprint.
 Europe can be truly unified only if its citizen can identify themselves as Europeans just as much as they identify themselves as French, Bulgarian or British.

 The above text was originally submitted as an entry for the #Talkdigital blogging competition conducted by the European Commission’s social media team in June 2014.
 The cap was set at 500 words, so I’ll be expanding a bit below now that I am on my own terms and domain.

-A bit over two years ago I blogged “On Your Social Media Messages“.
-There I made the argument that the social networks strategy should be based on six considerations – relevance, personas, timing, constructing the moment, experience and ongoing experiments with the status updates.
-I believe this lays down the high level starting point for a multinational social media strategy.
+A bit over two years ago, I blogged “On Your Social Media Messages“.
+There, I argue that the social networks strategy should be based on six considerations – relevance, personas, timing, constructing the moment, experience and ongoing experiments with the status updates.
+I believe this lays down the high-level starting point for a multinational social media strategy.
 Naturally, this framework needs to be filled up with additional strategic and tactical approaches and actions.
 But these depend on digging up information through research and analysis of steps already taken on the variety of social channels the European Commission manages – performance figures, social sentiments, etc.

 Have an opinion?
 Discuss in the comment section below!
 Also, be sure to read the winning post – “A permanent digital helpdesk service for the EU“

 Copyright © 2014 Borislav Kiprin.
 All Rights Reserved.